 APPROACH: As explained earlier, we collected committer's support activities by observing the bug status history and rewrote these status history in the form of patterns.
-In order to study the consequence of these patterns to the bug fixing process, we have randomly chosen these patterns to inspect manually.
-By focusing only patterns related to committer's jobs, we can identify two status patterns that potentially have a negative effect on the bug fixing process.
+In order to study the consequence of these patterns to the bug fixing process, we had randomly choose these patterns to inspect manually.
+By focusing only patterns related to committer's jobs, we can identify two status patterns that potentially have an negative effects on the bug fixing process.